Rautcode/SCADA-Assistant/README.md

 ## 2. Tech Stack & Architecture

 The application is built with a modern, robust, and scalable tech stack.
-The architecture is designed to be efficient and maintainable, with a clear separation between client-side and server-side logic.
+The architecture is designed to be secure, efficient, and maintainable, with a clear separation between client-side and server-side logic.

 - **Framework:** **Next.js 14** (App Router)
 - **UI:** **React**, **ShadCN UI**, **Tailwind CSS**